 - On the plus side, your pores are so small, you’re not even sure you have them.

 Wondering why you have to deal with all those symptoms?
-That’s because your skin is damaged.
+Your skin is damaged.

 - Cold and humid weather

-- Genes (yes, dry skin can be inherited)
+- Genes (yes, you can inherit dry skin)